From: MissKittyDillon

 Date: 10-01-2005, 12:31 AM (11 of 19)

 Wow!
 Thanks for all the responses. mommydionne, that jacket is beautiful!
 My sewing skills are not up to that yet, I've only been sewing for about 3 years.
 My mother-in-law taught me how and bought me my very first sewing machine.
 I just bought my serger about 6 months ago.
 I love it!
 Some times I wish I had little girls to sew pretty things for, but jammies and shorts are quick and easy!
-I have gotten really good at the one seam-ers! :smile: Thank you all for making me feel welcome. :up:
+I have gotten really good at the one seam-ers!
+Thank you all for making me feel welcome.

 Marci